mmarbout/Tuto_MetaTOR/README.md

 There are a number of other, optional, miscellaneous actions:

+* `qc` : Generates some quality check on the output of metator.
 * `contactmap` : Generates a contact map from one bin from the final ouptut of metaTOR.
 * `scaffold` : try to scaffold a well covered bin from the final ouptut of metaTOR.
+* `pairs` : Sort the pairs file using pairtools.
+Compress them using bgzip.
+Index them using pairix.

 * `version` : display current version number.